-Figure 4-30 STP Bridge Global Settings window
+Figure 4-22 STP Bridge Global Settings window

 Parameter Description STP State Use the radio button to globally enable or disable STP.
-STP new Root Trap Click to enable or disable sending new root traps.
-STP Topology Change Trap Click to enable or disable sending topology change traps.
 STP Version Use the drop-down menu to choose the desired version of STP: STP - Select this parameter to set the Spanning Tree Protocol (STP) globally on the switch.
 RSTP - Select this parameter to set the Rapid Spanning Tree Protocol (RSTP) globally on the Switch.
 MSTP - Select this parameter to set the Multiple Spanning Tree Protocol (MSTP) globally on the Switch.
-Forwarding BPDUThis field can be Enabled or Disabled.
-When Enabled, it allows the forw STP BPDU packets from other network devices.
-The default is Enabled Bridge Max Age (6-40) The Max Age may be set to ensure that old information does not endlessly circulate through redundant paths in the network, preventing the effective propagation of the new information.
+Forwarding BPDU This field can be Enabled or Disabled .
+When Enabled , it allows the forwarding of STP BPDU packets from other network devices.
+The default is Disabled .
+Bridge Max Age (6-40) The Max Age may be set to ensure that old information does not endlessly circulate through redundant paths in the network, preventing the effective propagation of the new information.
 Set by the Root Bridge, this value will aid in determining that the Switch has spanning tree configuration values consistent with other devices on the bridged LAN.
 The user may choose a time between 6 and 40 seconds.
 The default value is 20 seconds.
 Bridge Hello Time (1-2) The Hello Time can be set from 1 to 2 seconds.
 This is the interval between two transmissions of BPDU packets sent by the Root Bridge to tell all other switches that it is indeed the Root Bridge.
 This field will only appear here when STP or RSTP is selected for the STP Version.
 For MSTP, the Hello Time must be set on a port per port basis.
 The default is 2 seconds.

 Bridge Forward Delay (4-30) The Forward Delay can be from 4 to 30 seconds.
 Any port on the Switch spends this time in the listening state while moving from the blocking state to the forwarding state.
 The default is 15 seconds Tx Hold Count (1-10) Used to set the maximum number of Hello packets transmitted per interval.
-The count can be specified from 1 to 10 .
-The default is 6 .
+The count can be specified from 1 to 10.
+The default is 6.
 Max Hops (6-40) Used to set the number of hops between devices in a spanning tree region before the BPDU (bridge protocol data unit) packet sent by the Switch will be discarded.
 Each switch on the hop count will reduce the hop count by one until the value reaches zero.
 The Switch will then discard the BDPU packet and the information held for the port will age out.
 The user may set a hop count from 6 to 40.
 The default is 20.
-NNI BPDU Address Used to determine the BPDU protocol address for GVRP in service provide site.
-It can use 802.1d GVRP address, 802.1ad service provider GVRP address or a user defined multicast address.
-The range of the user defined address is 0180C2000000 - 0180C2FFFFFF.
+NNI BPDU Address Used to determine the BPDU protocol address for STP in service provide site.
+It can use 802.1D STP address or 802.1ad service provider STP address.